-Our anthology Practicing Sovereignty: Digital Involvement in Times of Crises, a temporary replacement for the conference in March 2020 that we had to cancel, will be appearing with Transcript Publishing in the Fall of 2021.
+Our anthology Practicing Sovereignty: Digital Involvement in Times of Crises, is out!
+Open Access with transcript Publishing.
 It contains contributions by Adam Greenfield, Mona Sloane, Ramesh Srinivasan, Gesche Joost, Siegfried Zielinski, Adam Harvey, Fieke Jansen, and many more.

 Digital sovereignty has become a hotly debated concept.
 The current convergence of multiple crises adds fuel to this debate, as it contextualizes the concept in a foundational discussion of democratic principles, civil rights, and national identities: is (technological) self-determination an option for every individual to cope with the digital sphere effectively?
 Can disruptive events provide chances to rethink our ideas of society – including the design of the objects and processes which constitute our techno-social realities?
 The positions assembled in this volume analyze opportunities for participation and policy-making, and describe alternative technological practices before and after the pandemic.